webplusmultimedia/la-tiny-editor/README.md

 php artisan vendor:publish --tag=la-tiny-editor-assets
 ```

-You can publish the config file with:
+Publish the config file with:

 ```bash
 php artisan vendor:publish --tag="la-tiny-editor-config"
 ```

-Then, youcan add some profile to use with tinyMce:
+Then, add some profile to use with tinyMce:

 ```php
 return [